-The standardized Sinidu fixed dome model is the most preferred plant in Ethiopia.
-As of May 2011, over 1140 plants had been constructed in 37 Woredas.
+The standardized Sinidu Fixed Dome model is the most preferred plant in Ethiopia.
+As of September 2013, over 7024 plants had been constructed in 102 Woredas.
 Operating as the National Biogas Programme –Ethiopia, the programme is operational in four regions of Oromiya, Amhara, Tigray and SNNPRS.
-The programme has also trained over 1031 users on maintenance, 467 of them female.
+The programme has also trained over 5600 users on maintenance, 2560 of them female.

-Development of a special biogas stove that can bake Injera, a traditional flatbread national dish in Ethiopia made of teff flour, is ongoing and this has the capacity to generate an even greater interest in biogas technology.
+Development of a special biogas stove that can bake Injera, a traditional flatbread national dish in Ethiopia made of teff flour, is ongoing and distributed to four regions for final test.

 Bio-slurry extension has about 90% of all plants with a slurry pit, with 85% having compost pits for organic manure.
 Use of bio-slurry has seen improved agricultural production and incomes in many regions, including from sale of excess slurry to other farmers.
 With 63% of all plants connected to the latrines, setting an enviable example to other programmes, sanitation and hygiene levels have continued to improve.

 In its first phase, the biogas program will be executed in the 4 national regional states However, after the 1st phase it will be scaled up to other regions.
 Currently, the biogas program is implemented in 102 woredas/districts of the 4 national regional states namely;

 • Tigray : 28 woredas

 Multi actor: The promotion and dissemination of NBP is implemented through the active participation of different stakeholders such as government, private sector, civil society, cooperatives, donors and users.

 Public private partnership: Government, NGOs, private, sector are involved and make strong partnership for the successful dissemination of the technology in the country.